endgameviable/endgameviable-nextjs/README.md

 - EGV_USER_COMMENTBOX
   - A CommentBox api key.
 If not specified, no CommentBox is rendered.

-### Pushing Changes
+### Pushing Backend Changes

+Sometimes I have to change the backend configuration of resources (add tables, update the build pipeline, etc.).
+Those changes are made in the backend custom CloudFormation template `/amplify/backend/custom/endgameviable2024resources/endgameviable2024resources-cloudformation-template.json`.
+Good luck.
+It's the yucky json kind of template, not the friendly yaml kind.

-After making a change to the custom CloudFormation template, run `amplify push` to reprovision aws resources.
+After making a change\, run `amplify push` to reprovision aws resources.